Gomorrah in the Bible

 Exact Match

-And as many as might not receive you nor hear you, as ye depart from there, shake off the dust under your feet for a testimony to them.
-Truly I say to you, it will be more tolerable for Sodom or Gomorrah in the day of judgment than
+and as many as may not receive you, nor hear you, going out thence, shake off the dust that is under your feet for a testimony to them; verily I say to you, It shall be more tolerable for Sodom or Gomorrah in a day of judgment than for that city.'

 Verse ConceptsGesturesFeetHospitality, A Duty Of God's PeopleOpportunities, And SalvationWiping DustPeople Abandoning Peoplefatedustwelcome